Soluble rock! That’s what’s in a cave. The terrain of soluble rock and a wet enough climate combine to hollow out a “landscape” under a landscape.

 Gossi Cave lies across the river from the ticketing office and car park complex…take the pedestrian bridge!

-Daekum also requires an accompanying guide and a reservation in advance on a Korean-only website.
+Dark also requires an accompanying guide and a reservation in advance on a Korean-only website.
 The entrance staff claim, perhaps with some justification, that these strictures have preserved the quality of the formations within the Daekum complex, especially as compared to other caves.
-Arrival to the cave occurs in reasonably dramatic fashion courtesy of a purpose-built monorail.
+Arrival at the cave occurs in a reasonably dramatic fashion courtesy of a purpose-built monorail.

 In any list of Korea’s caves, mention deserves to be made of Hwaam Cave (northwest of Taebaek, near the Coal Mining Museum), which in addition to its natural tunnels has a small chamber beautifully decked out with colored lighting.